-4 THREE-DIMENSIONAL DESIGN 3 units, 2 lecture hours, 4 lab hours, (Pass/No Pass)
+4 THREE-DIMENSIONAL DESIGN 3 units, 2 lecture hours, 4 lab hours, (Pass/No Pass) ADVISORIES: Eligibility for English 126.

 This course will be a study of the formal elements and principles of the visual language in three-dimensional design.
 This will include the theory and the practice of these elements and principles as they apply to three-dimensional space and form.
 The projects in this class will incorporate a variety media including plaster, paper, wood, clay, metal, cement, and the use of digital technology.
 (A, CSU, UC) (C-ID ARTS 101)